Jflima92/issuer/README.md

 #### Testing
 To run the tests run `npm test`.

-To how coverage metrics run `npm test -- --coverage`
+To show coverage metrics run `npm test -- --coverage`

 And that's it!
 Enjoy.